dascritch/cpu-podcaster/README.md

-### CPU podcaster
+## CPU podcaster

-This piece of s...oftware is dedicated to take a full radio show in ready-to-broadcast wav format to :
+This piece of s...oftware is dedicated to take a full radio show in ready-to-broadcast `.wav` format and its annotation `.txt` track to :

 - full ogg vorbis broadcastable file
 - full mp3 file for old podcast devices
 - html excerpt with reference to segments
+- excerpts in ogg and mp3 with same parameters

 ### Entry files :

-- .wav ready-to-broadcast named in a special fashion for getting metadata from file name.
+- a `.wav` ready-to-broadcast named in a special fashion for getting metadata from file name.
-- timeline export of audacity, to catch chapters time cues and names
+- a `.txt` timeline markers export of audacity, to catch chapters time cues and names

 ### Exports constraints :